-- d) During prior year 2017, Shanghai IDC Healthcare Co. ("IDC Shanghai"), a wholly owned subsidiary, entered into a financing arrangement in China.
+- a) Basis of consolidation - b) These financial statements consolidate the accounts of the Company and its wholly-owned subsidiaries: IDC USA, Inc., IDC Europe Inc., IDC Hongkong Inc. and 1370509 Alberta Inc. - c) On April 10, 2017, IDC Beijing closed on the acquisition of 51% of the common shares of Guangzhou Service Medical Tech.
+Co.
+Ltd ("Guangzhou Service"), a Chinese company.
+The name of this subsidiary has been changed from Guangzhou Service to IDC (Guangzhou) Ltd - d) During prior year 2017, Shanghai IDC Healthcare Co. ("IDC Shanghai"), a wholly owned subsidiary, entered into a financing arrangement in China.
 The financing was approved by the Chinese government authorities on May 2nd, 2018.
 The financing was subject to shareholder approval and was satisfied by receiving written shareholder consent.
 The financing arrangement resulted in the Company losing control of IDC Shanghai.
-IDC Guangzhou and IDC Shanghai have not been consolidated at December 31, 2018 and March 31, 2019. - (i) Subsidiaries:
+IDC Guangzhou and IDC Shanghai have not been consolidated at December 31, 2018 and September 30, 2019. - (i) Subsidiaries: